Martinez-Gregorio-Hector/workflow_to_analysis_WES/bin/README.md

 # **README**

-This subdirectory contains script to analyze WES and is organized as follows.
+These subdirectories contain scripts to analyze WES and is organized as follows.
 If you don´t have reads in fastq, sam, bam, and vcf files these could be downloaded [here](https://github.com/Martinez-Gregorio-Hector/workflow_to_analysis_WES/tree/master/data).

 **1_FastQC.sh** - Contains scripts to evaluate the quality of the sequenced bases.